Optician: Nigeria

-Dispensing Opticians are regulated by Optometrist and Dispensing Optician Registration Board of Nigeria (ODORBN).
-The training programme is a 3-year diploma programme in a Board license institution which are located in all geopolitical zones of the nation.
-Some of the training institution are Kwara state college of health technology (Offa), Federal Polytechnic (Nekede), Millenium College of Health technology.
+Dispensing Opticians are regulated by the Optometrists and Dispensing Opticians Registration Board of Nigeria (ODORBN).
+The training programme is a 3-year diploma programme in a Board accredited institution, located in all geopolitical zones of the nation.
+Some of the training institutions include Kwara State College of Health Technology (Offa), Federal Polytechnic (Nekede), and Millennium College of Health Technology.

 United Kingdom

 Opticians or Dispensing Opticians are regulated by the General Optical Council (GOC).
 A dispensing optician advises on, fits and supplies the most appropriate spectacles after taking account of each patient's visual, lifestyle and vocational needs.
 Dispensing opticians also play an important role in fitting contact lenses and advising and dispensing low vision aids to those who are partially sighted and in advising on and dispensing to children where appropriate.

 The Association of British Dispensing Opticians (ABDO) is the qualifying body for dispensing opticians in the United Kingdom (UK).
 The Fellow of British Dispensing Opticians (FBDO) is the base qualification for UK dispensing opticians.
 This qualification has been awarded level 6 status (equivalent to BSc) by Ofqual Welsh Assembly Government and Council for Curriculum Examinations and Assessment (CCEA).
 Additional qualifications, Contact Lenses and Low Vision have been assessed at level 7 (equivalent to an MSc).